Cole Hamels: Personal life

-The family was living in a Newtown Square home that they built in 2014, but they put it up for sale in 2021.
-They own a home in Southlake, Texas.
-The family built a home in Branson, Missouri, where Strobel was raised, but instead chose to relocate to Texas, and they then donated the home to Camp Barnabas, a camp for children with special needs.
+Hamels is of Dutch descent and is the oldest of three children.
+He grew up in San Diego, where his parents still live.
+He and reality television personality Heidi Strobel, a contestant on Survivor: The Amazon, married on December 31, 2006.
+They lived with their children in a Newtown Square, Pennsylvania home that they built in 2014, but later put up for sale in 2021.
+They owned a home in Southlake, Texas.
+The family built a home in Branson, Missouri, but instead chose to relocate to Texas, and they then donated their Missouri home to Camp Barnabas, a camp for children with special needs.